 Haul metered TAXIS

 With the increasing number of tourists every year, there’s been an increase in the number of fraudulent services as well.
-Many cars that are company taxi look alike roam the roads to pick up customers and after the journey is completed, these drivers claim that their meters don’t work and charge an exorbitant price for that distance.
+Many cars that are “company taxis” and look alike roam the roads to pick up customers and after the journey is completed, these drivers claim that their meters don’t work and charge an exorbitant price for that distance.

 Avoid private cabs as much as you can and if that isn’t possible be sure and ask around about how much a taxi should charge to take you to your destination.
 We had to get in a private taxi at the airport and luckily for us there were boards at the airport stating how much a cab drive to our destination should cost and we were able to bargain with the driver.
 In our case he turned out to be a nice chap who shared his details if we needed to tour the Bali.

-We highly recommend Blue bird taxis as they are more reliable and don’t rip you off your money.
+We highly recommend Blue bird taxis as they are more reliable and don’t rip you off.
 Check with the drivers about their working meters before your hop in and, also make sure they are the original blue bird taxis as many private cars (fake blue bird taxis) painted blue claim they belong to the company.

-Uber is prevalent in Bali and they tend to be a little cheaper however, are not allowed (banned) in many places by the locals thus, using their services can be unsafe in the popular tourist spots.
+Uber is prevalent in Bali and they tend to be a little cheaper than normal taxis, however, are not allowed or banned in most places by the locals thus, using their services can be unsafe in the popular tourist spots.
 In our case, the uber driver cancelled our request multiple times in Seminyak and Ubud.

 Avoid shady FOREIGN EXCHANGE rates

-Bali off all the places by now are know to rip off tourists of their currency.
+Bali of all the places by now are know to rip off tourists of their money.
 You will be surprised at the number of money exchange spots in the city and I have heard more stories of friends and forum writers being ripped of hundreds of dollars at shady exchanges.

 THE SCAM: A shady looking shop lure you in by offering an unbelievable exchange rate that is way more than than the market price.
 Once you offer your currency against theirs, they count the money and hand it over to you.
 While you are counting they ask for the money back and count again or keep touching the money while you are counting.
 During this time they slip in and pull out few heavy notes or sneakily lets 100,000 IDR notes fall behind the counter while handing them over without you noticing.
 And, while you are confident of your counting and don’t want to keep the queue behind you waiting, you take the money and walk out.
 At this point or later after counting once again you will notice there’s now less than what your had calculated inside the store.
 Unfortunately, they do not agree to the mistake or fraud and claim that you have misplaced the cash.
 In some cases the make shift store is nowhere to be found the next day or within the next hour.
 Also, the fact that their Indonesian Rupiah (IDR) are in large numbers (millions) makes it even more tasking to count the currency against your own.